xakur/soppusite/about.md

 </blockquote>

 ---
-<div style="text-align:center;">The key to anything is to love yourself first.
+<div style="text-align:right;">The key to anything is to love yourself first.
 <br/>
 You are always there, supporting yourself to go through the motions of life.
 <br/>